XIAOHELI/google-cloud-fundamentals/11.Google Cloud devOps Services/note.md

 - DevOps Services provides tools and frameworks for automation

 - Cloud Source Repositories store and track source code
+  + e.g Github...

 - Cloud Build automates continuous integration and deployment
   + + a CI-CD service provided by Google it can integrate with either cloud source repositories or third-party repositories like GitHub and GitLab.
   +  CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
-The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment. e.g. GitHub...
+The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

 - Container Registry acts as the central repository for storing, securing, and managing Docker container images